-Based on our audit procedures, we found that the judgements and estimates made by management in relation to impairment of interest in Shuyuan were supported by available evidences.
+Based on our audit procedures, we found that the judgements and estimates made by management in relation to the goodwill impairment assessment were supported by available evidences.

 Other Information

 The directors of the Company are responsible for the other information.
 The other information comprises all of the information included in the annual report other than the consolidated financial statements and our auditor's report thereon.